 Find Out How Much Storage Space Photos Take Up on iPhone

-Opening the Photos app in iOS will tell you how many total photos are within albums and Camera Roll, but how much space do they take up?
-If you want to know the actual storage size of all those pictures are consuming on an iPhone, iPad, or iPod touch you’ll need to dig a bit deeper:
+Opening the Photos app in iOS will tell you how many total photos are within the different picture albums and Camera Roll, but how much space do the pictures actually take up?
+If you want to know the actual storage size of all those pictures and camera shots are consuming on an iPhone, iPad, or iPod touch you’ll need to dig a bit deeper into the device settings to reveal that information, follow along.

-- Launch Settings and tap on “General”, then choose “Usage” to find general storage information broken down into categories, wait for the loading indicator to finish gathering storage and usage info
+- Tap on “General”, then choose “Usage” to find general storage information broken down into categories, wait for the loading indicator to finish gathering storage and usage info

 - At the top of the list, next to “Photos & Camera” will be the GB of storage taken up by the photos and camera roll